annashipman/annashipman.github.io/_posts/2018-11-05-high-output-management.md

 1. His explanation of why "people are not fungible resources".
 If you have someone working half time on two teams, it's not the case that they are 50% on each team and that adds up to 100%; it's more like 30 or 40% on each team.
 The more teams you split people between, the less total time they're able to actually function.

 For a better explanation of these two points alone, this is definitely worth the short time it will take you to read it.

+## Do let me know what you think

+I'd be interested to hear about books that you recommend, or what you thought of these books if you've read them.